rob93c/For_my/README.md

 ### Overview

 The program will ask the user to choose what to do:
-- 1 ---> Set how much money you spent, how much milk you used and weekly earnings
+- 1 &rarr; Set how much money you spent, how much milk you used and weekly earnings
-- 2 ---> Get the total money spent
+- 2 &rarr; Get the total money spent
-- 3 ---> Get the total liters of milk used
+- 3 &rarr; Get the total liters of milk used
-- 4 ---> Get the total net income
+- 4 &rarr; Get the total net income
-- 5 ---> Generate the chart showing both incomes and the liters of milk used
+- 5 &rarr; Generate the chart showing both incomes and the liters of milk used
-- 6 ---> Backup `data.csv` in Dropbox
+- 6 &rarr; Backup `data.csv` in Dropbox
-- 0 ---> Close the program
+- 0 &rarr; Close the program

 #### License